Mumbai: BJP leader gets another notice for defaulting on loan

-Mohit Kamboj claims he is no longer associated with the company that took the Rs 68 cr loan; the bank has asked him not to deal with his own properties
+Mohit Kamboj claims that he is no longer associated with the company that took the Rs 68 crore loan; the bank has asked him not to deal with his own properties

 Mohit Kamboj, the richest candidate in the Maharashtra Assembly elections in October 2014, who had declared assets of over Rs 350 crore, to the Election Commission, continues to be in trouble.

 The State Bank of India has asked Kamboj, who was the richest candidate in the Assembly elections, not to deal with his properties, including a flat at Puja Casa at Bandra where he stays.
 Pic/Shadab Khan

 Last month, the State Bank of India issued a notice regarding his property mortgaged to it, for non-repayment of a loan of Rs 68.88-crore.
 The loan had been taken by the firm KBJ Jewel Industry India Pvt Ltd, however, Kamboj claims that he is no longer associated with it.
 The bank has asked Kamboj not to deal with his own properties including a flat in Pali Hill’s Puja Casa, where he resides.

 Kamboj, who was the BJP candidate from Dindoshi and had lost to Sunil Prabhu of the Shiv Sena, is the president of BJP’s Uttar Bhartiya Morcha.
 The bank notice states that, the company had sought a loan from the bank’s consortium, which also has Union Bank, against various assets, creating security for the loan amount.